bellaliu2023/The-Physics-Grid/software.md

   ![Aciqra](/images/aciqra.jpg)

+- [AGBStarViewer](https://sourceforge.net/projects/agbstarviewer/) - AGBStarViewer is an astronomical SW which was developed as a part of my Master Thesis at the University of Vienna.
+It is designed to compare star spectra and obtain best fits of many hundreds spectra.

+- [AIRE](https://sourceforge.net/projects/aire/) - AIRE (Astrophysical Integrated Research Environment) is a set of computing facilities initiated by Tsinghua Center for Astrophysics , which aims to aid astrophysicists collect, store and analyze data.

 - [BAS - Astrolab](http://www.alchymy.com/ConquestOfSpace/) - Open source tool to assist with study of Astronomy, Astrophysics and Cosmology.
 To include usefull data and calculation of common equations used in the basic study of these subjects.

 - [CalPriorSNIa](https://github.com/valerio-marra/CalPriorSNIa) - Effective calibration prior on the absolute magnitude of Type Ia supernovae priorMB.nb quickly computes the effective calibration prior on the absolute magnitude M_B of Type Ia supernovae that corresponds to a given determination of H_0.
 See Camarena & Marra [[arXiv:1906.11814](https://arxiv.org/abs/1906.11814)] and [[arXiv:2101.08641](https://arxiv.org/abs/2101.08641)] for more details.
 - [CCL](https://github.com/LSSTDESC/CCL) - The Core Cosmology Library (CCL) is a standardized library of routines to calculate basic observables used in cosmology.
 It will be the standard analysis package used by the LSST Dark Energy Science Collaboration (DESC).
+- [ChiantiPy](https://sourceforge.net/projects/chiantipy/) - ChiantiPy is a Python package for the CHIANTI atomic database for astrophysical spectroscopy.
+It provides access to the database and the ability to calculate various physical quantities for the interpretation of astrophysical spectra.

 - [Colossus](https://bdiemer.bitbucket.io/colossus/) - Colossus is a python toolkit for calculations pertaining to cosmology, the large-scale structure of the universe, and the properties of dark matter halos.
 The name is an acronym for COsmology, haLO and large-Scale StrUcture toolS.
 - [CosmoloPy](http://roban.github.io/CosmoloPy/) - CosmoloPy is a package of cosmology routines built on NumPy/SciPy.
 Capabilities include: various cosmological densities, cosmological distance measures, galaxy luminosity functions (Schecter functions), conversion in and out of the AB magnitude system, pre-defined sets of cosmological parameters (e.g. from WMAP), perturbation theory and the power spectrum and reionization of the IGM.
 - [CosmoTransitions](https://github.com/clwainwright/CosmoTransitions) - CosmoTransitions is a package for analyzing finite or zero-temperature cosmological phase transitions driven by single or multiple scalar fields.
 It is written and maintained by Carroll L. Wainwright (a.k.a.
 “Max”) (clwainwri@gmail.com)